By Damon Poeter

 Nobody comes out of every single negotiation they enter with a wonderful result.
 But if you apply Montanaro’s principles consistently, you should start to strike more good deals and cut down on the bad ones.

-Joseph “JJ” Montanaro is a financial planner with USAA’s Financial Planning Services and is a CERTIFIED FINANCIAL PLANNER™ practitioner.
-He has more than 20 years of experience in the financial services industry and joined USAA in 2002.
-Before entering the financial services industry, he served in the U.S. Army for six years on active duty, and in 2009 he retired as a lieutenant colonel in the Army Reserve.
+Joseph “JJ” Montanaro is a CERTIFIED FINANCIAL PLANNER™ practitioner who joined USAA in 2002 and has more than 20 years of experience in the financial services industry.
+Prior to that, he served in the Army for six years on active duty, and in 2009 he retired as a lieutenant colonel in the Army Reserve.
 JJ’s daily focus has been to help families realize their goals, and his advice has appeared in numerous outlets including The Wall Street Journal, USA Today, CNNMoney.com and The New York Times.

 The information contained is provided for informational purposes only and is not intended to substitute for obtaining professional financial advice.
 Please thoroughly research and seek professional advice before acting on any information you may have found in this article.
 This article in no way attempts to provide financial advice that relates to all personal circumstances.